Salma-Farahat/Airplane-Reservation-System/README.md

 ## Note
 The system is designed as a command-line interface for demonstration purposes.
 It can be extended to incorporate a user-friendly graphical interface if needed.

-This `README` file provides an overview of the Flight Reservation System and instructions for running it.
-You can now interact with the system to explore its functionalities.